3 things hospitals can do right now to prepare for COVID-19

 While much of the American public sits at home under quarantine, hospitals are racing to prepare for an onslaught of COVID-19 patients.
 The outlook is grim.
 In a “moderate” infection scenario, in which 40% of adults catch the virus over the next 12 months, 40% of markets around the country would not have enough hospital beds to treat COVID-19 patients.
 So what can hospitals do right now to help as many patients as safely as possible?

-We called Bryan Langlands and Sarah Markovitz, two designers and infection control experts at the Seattle architecture firm NBBJ.
+We called Bryan Langlands and Sarah Markovitz, two designers and infection control experts at the architecture firm NBBJ.
 They help community hospitals and speciality centers mitigate and prevent infection.
 Here, they share three design techniques—from reimagining how hospital space is used to incorporating antiviral materials—that medical facilities can employ (and are employing) to treat patients during the COVID-19 crisis.
 They won’t fix critical infrastructure and equipment shortages, but they’re a place to start.

 Convert existing treatment spaces